 Let’s think about what is happening to your cat.

-The name of this article refers to urinary tract infection – but that’s not the only type of health problem it’s about.
+The name of this article refers to urinary tract infection home remedies – but urinary tract infections are not the only type of health problem this article is about.
 A lot of people call their cat’s urinary troubles “a urinary tract infection” without realizing that urinary tract infections are one of the least common root causes of this type of condition.

 Feline lower urinary tract disease is a blanket term covering a number of different problems affecting the bladder and urethra.

 It’s difficult, if not impossible, to accurately diagnose your cat’s disease at home.

 Veterinarians also find it hard to identify the cause of FLUTD .

 The most common diagnosis is FIC (feline idiopathic cystitis), which just means that your cat’s bladder is inflamed for an unknown reason.